 Asterisk = equal authorship; Underline = student authorship

 *Bowen, Sarah, Joslyn Brenton and Sinikka Elliott.
 2019.
-Pressure Cooker: Why Home Cooking Won't Solve Our Problems and What We Can Do About It.
-In Press, Oxford University Press.
+Pressure Cooker: Why Home Cooking Won’t Solve Our Problems and What We Can Do About It.
+New York: Oxford University Press.

 Elliott, Sinikka.
 2012.
 Not My Kid: What Parents Believe about the Sex Lives of Their Teenagers.
 New York: New York University Press.

 Elliott, Sinikka and Megan Reid.
-Forthcoming.
+2019.
 Low-income Black Mothers Parenting Adolescents in the Mass Incarceration Era: The Long Reach of Criminalization.
-American Sociological Review.
+American Sociological Review84(2):197-219.